 - When the pressure has totally gone down, open the cooker, drain the water and then immediately make your hummus while the beans are still warm.
 This will give your hummus a much more creamy and velvety texture than if you were to make your hummus from cold beans.

 That’s what I got!
 Keep me posted on your hummus-ry by leaving a comment below.

-I hope you have a happy week.
-May you find the space to connect with your beautiful spirit.
+I hope that you have a happy week.
+May you find space to connect with your beautiful spirit.

 If you’re digging my jam, sign up here for my Saturday emails and free Whole-Food Plant-Based recipe ebook.
 BAM!